The Ultimate Guide to Small-Batch Baking and Scaling Down Desserts

 Cutting down a recipe with an odd number of eggs is a challenge.
-“If you’re going to scale down a recipe, I recommend sticking with ones that have an even quantity of eggs,” says Nelson.
+"If you're going to scale down a recipe, I recommend sticking with ones that have an even quantity of eggs," says Nelson.
 Fair.
-However, if you need to scale down to half an egg, Nelson says that there are a couple options.
+However, if you need to scale down to half an egg, Nelson says there are a few options.
 You can take a whole egg, crack it into a bowl, whisk it, and then divide the whisked egg in half and use that in your recipe.
-To be more precise you can try and measure it.
+To be more precise, try and measure it.
 For reference, a large whole egg is about 1/4 cup, so half of the egg would equal just about 2 tablespoons.
-“Liquid eggs are also super convenient and nice to have on hand for this very purpose.
+"Liquid eggs are also super convenient and nice to have on hand for this very purpose.
 Liquid egg substitute is very easy to pour and measure out.
-Use 2 tablespoons for half of an egg,” she adds.
+Use 2 tablespoons for half of an egg," she adds.

 3 Fail-Safe Tips for Scaling Down Dessert Recipes

 If you're stumped on conversions, you can always look them up on the internet.
 Here we have the conversions for a few common measurements cut in half: